simyy/DesignPattern/README.md

 * singleton

 All src is in include file.

-xxxx_test is the test file.
+The file of xxxx_test is for test.

 ####run